 Eating Well for Your Whole Body

 Experts say that a healthy diet consisting of whole foods like fruit, veggies, nuts, legumes, eggs, meat, poultry, dairy products, and seafood may be best for people who suffer from significant depression.
-Eating these kinds of foods helps stabilize blood sugar levels and improve your overall mood!
+Eating these foods helps stabilize blood sugar levels and improve your overall mood!
 This stability is essential for people suffering from severe mental illnesses such as major depression and anxiety.
-A healthy diet along with exercise are proven to be the best holistic treatments for depression!
+A healthy diet and exercise are proven to be the best holistic treatment for depression!

-Researchers are looking into potential benefits of specific vitamins and nutrients in foods when treating mental health conditions such as depression, anxiety and bipolar disorder.
+Researchers are looking into the potential benefits of specific vitamins and nutrients in foods when treating mental health conditions such as depression, anxiety, and bipolar disorder.
 Some omega-3 fatty acids, folic acid, and vitamin B 12 promise alternative therapies for treating depressive symptoms.

 Depression and Diet: Should You Avoid Some Foods?

 Eating healthy when depressed means avoiding some foods and drinks.
 Foods and beverages that contain lots of added sugars (such as candy bars, cookies, cakes, pies, pastries, and ice cream) often lead to fluctuations in blood glucose levels throughout the day.
-These fluctuations could cause some side effects, such as low moods, decreased energy levels, and increasing depressive symptoms.
+These fluctuations could cause side effects, such as low moods, decreased energy levels, and increased depressive symptoms.
 Alcohol, as well, can worsen depressive symptoms.
 Another common drug that is consumed is caffeine.
-Caffeine may cause depression for some people, especially when trying to quit drinking caffeine.
+Caffeine may cause depression, especially when trying to quit drinking caffeine.
 Sugar and caffeine are the most common causes for people who suffer from depression.
-One in four patients say that cutting out alcohol, caffeine and adding healthy food to their diet help decrease their depressive symptoms.
+One in four patients says that cutting out alcohol, caffeine and adding healthy food to their diet help decrease their depressive symptoms.
 Patients who cut out coffee and sweets report feeling better within days.

 The Benefits of Exercise for Depression